Eyeseek-org/Answer/README.md

     <br />
     <br />
     <p align="center">
-    This repository was created as a Moralis hackathon project for cross-chain crowdfunding application.
+    This repository was created as a Moralis hackathon project for multichain crowdfunding application.
 This project is derived from <a href="https://www.eyeseek.org/Whitepaper_v1.pdf">Eyeseek.org whitepaper</a>.
     </p>
     <br />
     <a href="https://github.com/helloitsm3/tiktok-android/issues">Report Bugs</a>